pegros/PEG_LIST/help/sfpegActionBarCmp.md

 (useful for object types not supported by LDS, such as Task & Event)
     * In such a case, the popup form works with the `formRecord` and `formFields` instead of `record` and `fields` and the LDS standard submission is replaced by a DML on the `record`.
-    * All output form field values are applied on the “record” before the DML (with the same API name unless a `fieldMapping` JSON object property is provided (`{ "formFieldName": "recordFieldName",....}`).
+    * All output form field values are applied on the `record` before the DML (with the same API name unless a `fieldMapping` JSON object property is provided (`{ "formFieldName": "recordFieldName",....}`).
     * In the example below, a *TST_TaskProxy__c* custom object has been created with a single *Reason__c* field leveraging the same API name & picklist global value set as the *Reason__c* field configured on the Task object (as the *Task* object is not supportyedd by the LDS).
 ```